kennytilton/mxtodomvc/README.md

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 Here is how our TodoMVC will avoid rebuilding the full DOM list of to-dos when: (1) a to-do is added or deleted; (2) the user selects a different filter; or (3) the `:completed` property of a to-do is changed.
+If you are familiar with how *ReactJS* uses the _key_ property, this will seem, well, familiar:
 ````clojure
 (ul {:class "todo-list"}
   {:kid-values  (cF (sort-by td-created